RocketManRC/SmartSecurityCamera/README.md

 # SmartSecurityCamera
 This is the code for the SmartSecurityCamera project and the presentation about it at MakerFaireRome's Maker Learn Session on November 11, 2021.
-I am using MacOS Catalina for development and also for the livestream presentation but the servers I will be talking about run Debian 10 linux (including PiOS) and the notes for installing and running the sofware are for those.
+I am using MacOS Catalina for development and also for the livestream presentation but the servers I will be talking about run Debian 10 linux (including PiOS) and the notes for installing and running the sofware are for those systems.

-# Prerequsites
+# Prerequsites for Debian 10 Linux (not needed for PiOS)
+This section will save some head scratching if you are new to Debian 10 Linux.

-Debian 10 Linux doesn't come with the command sudo which is kind of mind boggling however here is a good reference on how to install it (this is not necessary for the Pi):
+Debian 10 doesn't come with the command sudo which is kind of mind boggling to me however here is a good reference on how to install it:

 https://www.linuxuprising.com/2019/09/fix-username-is-not-in-sudoers-file.html